EydenVillanueva/FileSytem/README.md

 ## Instructions to Execute the projects
-This instructions are needed for both projects.
+These instructions are needed for both projects.
 - clone the repository with *git clone https://github.com/EydenVillanueva/FileSytem.git*
 - Make sure dependencies are installed
 - Install project dependencies by running *npm install*